xlnsresearch/xlns/src/xlnsconf/README.md

 There is a catch, of course.
 Here is the deal: your code must pass certain tests using the tools described in the previous section
  _to be described later_

+ # References

+M. G. Arnold, et al. “Arithmetic cotransformations in the Real and Complex Logarithmic Number Systems,” _IEEE Trans.
+Comput._, vol. 47, no. 7, pp.777–786, July 1998

+G. Tsiaras and V. Paliouras, “Logarithmic Number System Addition and Subtraction Using Fractional Normalization,”
+_IEEE Symp. on Circuits and Systems_, pp.1–4, 2017